 4. They understand the mystical credit card or frequent flyer points game.

-Ok so this might actually be a magical money tree that I probably could have but have never figured out.
+Ok so this might actually be a magical money tree that I probably could have grow but have never figured out.
 I’ve never been able to cash in any of my points or miles for travel.
 It always seems like everyone is flying around the world for free.
 I have added up the numbers and, even though I generally fly one carrier, I only have enough miles to do a short domestic flight to NowhereCoolsville.
-I’m sure other people are milking the credit cards for, I dunno, billions of dollars or first class tickets (roughly equivalent in cost), but me, I don’t fly that much and the points situation never looks promising.
+I’m sure other people are milking the credit cards for, I dunno, billions of dollars or first class tickets but me, I don’t fly that much and the points situation never looked promising.

 5. They’re not saving as much as I am.

 I’ve created faux scarcity in my life by moving most of my money out of checking into my brokerage account.
 I tell myself it’s safer there in case someone steals my ATM card, but I also just want the money out of sight.
 Of course, out of sight, can make me feel like THERE’S NO MONEY even when there’s clearly a bunch.
 I could live the life of fancy fashion and lattes for days, but like in #4, that’s not the life I CHOOSE to live.
 It’s all a choice.